 Throughout my Ph.D., I worked on a number of projects that reach both K-12 students and voting adults and have developed initiatives to improve the connection between scientists at Penn State and the surrounding central Pennsylvanian community.
 I truly value these opportunities to step outside of the lab and share my science.
 It is immensely rewarding to be able to connect with and make an impact on my community.

 My approach to outreach stems from my background in community organizing and the formal training I received from the Sierra Club and William and Mary's Office of Community Engagement.
 As an undergraduate, I was involved in pushing sustainability efforts on William and Mary's campus.
 Through these projects, I met with faculty and administrators from all across campus to pitch ideas, present proposals, and ask for support.
-I developed communication, management, and organization skills that have been immensely helpful in my academic career and which I have applied to the outreach projects I've taken on as a doctoral student.
+I developed communication, management, and organization skills that have been immensely helpful in my academic career and which I have applied to the outreach projects I've taken on as a scientist.

 A fundamental tenet of community organizing is cooperation and the re-distribution of agency and power from those with authority to all members of the community.
 This is how I view my goal as a science educator.
 It is also how I structure and manage teams working on an outreach project.
 Scientists have power (in terms of an understanding of science concepts and the scientific process).
 When we take on the role of an educator (especially outside of the classroom), we must empower those we educate so they feel like they have a stake in science and a means of contributing to its success.
 This involves working to understand the groups of people we interact with so that the way we present our science is most relevant to their needs.
 In this way, we can make science more accessible in the hopes that people take an active role in understanding the science they encounter in their daily lives.